Fluffy9/Akash-VPN/akash-vpn-docs/docs/intro.md

 ## 🚀 What is Akash VPN?

-Akash VPN is a **VPN-as-a-Service (SaaS)** built on the **Akash Network**, a decentralized cloud marketplace.
+Akash VPN is a **decentralized VPN service** built on the **Akash Network**, a decentralized cloud marketplace.
 Instead of relying on a handful of centralized cloud providers, our VPN is deployed on independent nodes run by global providers — giving you:

-- 🔐 True privacy
+- 🔐 True privacy with no-logs policy
-- 🌍 Global coverage
+- 🌍 Global coverage across multiple continents
-- 💸 Affordable pricing
+- 💸 Cost-effective decentralized infrastructure
-- 🛠️ Open infrastructure
+- 🛠️ Open source and transparent
+- 🎯 Easy-to-use web interface with one-click downloads

 ---

-## 📄 What’s in this documentation?
+## 📄 What's in this documentation?

-Here’s what you’ll find:
+Here's what you'll find:

 - ✅ [FAQ](faq) — Beginner-friendly answers to common questions
+- 🚀 [Getting Started Guide](getting-started) — How to download and connect to our VPN servers
+- 🌍 [Server Locations](server-locations) — Information about our global server network
 - ⚙️ Deployment guides (coming soon)
 - 🛠️ Advanced provider/operator setup (coming soon)
 - 📢 Updates, release notes, and news (coming soon)